 - Kept the fiscal 2023 base salary for Mr. Altschaefl unchanged from fiscal 2022 at \$500,000.
 We increased the fiscal 2023 base salaries of each of Messrs.
 Brodin, Green and Jenkins by approximately 4% to \$380,000 for each.
 The compensation committee believed that such modest salary increases were warranted as a result of market conditions, to keep pace with inflation and to maintain consistency with our closest publicly-traded peer company, LSI Industries, Inc. - Added performance conditions to a portion of our annual long-term incentive grants for fiscal 2023 for our NEOs.
 The long-term equity incentive awards to our NEOs for fiscal 2023 were awarded 25% in the form of performance-vesting restricted stock and 75% in the form of time-vesting restricted stock or a combination of restricted stock restricted cash.
 The performance-vesting restricted stock will vest to the extent we achieve revenue growth targets over fiscal 2023-2025.
-Our compensation committee allowed each of our NEOs the alternative of accepting the time-vesting portion of their fiscal 2023 long-term equity-based incentive grants either (a) 100% in the form of three-year pro rata vesting restricted stock or (b) a combined grant, with 60% of the dollar value of the award in the form of three-year pro rata vesting restricted stock awards.
+Our compensation committee allowed each of our NEOs the alternative of accepting the time-vesting portion of their fiscal 2023 long-term equity-based incentive grants either (a) 100% in the form of three-year pro rata vesting restricted stock or (b) a combined grant, with 60% of the dollar value of the award in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award in the form of restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
 Three of our NEOs chose to accept the time-vesting portion of their fiscal 2023 annual long-term incentive awards in 100% three-year pro rata vesting restricted stock.
-One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted stock awards in 100% three-year pro rata vesting restricted stock.
-One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted stock awards.
+One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted stock and 40% restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.